NovaDevelopmentTeam/min_hoster/README.md

-This repository is more mining
+This repository is for mining